 TA 17394 57505 [UL38] – 2

-Pillbox with enveloping material gone, at the cliff edge [4 December 2013].
+Pillbox with enveloping growth gone, at the cliff edge [4 December 2013].

-The structure has since been demolished and the debris removed.
+The structure was later demolished and the debris removed.

 Skipsea